3rd Battalion, 25th Marines: Global War on Terror

 The battalion was activated on January 4, 2005.
 From January 10 to late February 2005, the companies conducted pre-deployment training at Marine Corps Air Ground Combat Center Twentynine Palms, California and March Air Reserve Base, California.
 The battalion was in Iraq by the first week of March 2005, tasked with training the Iraqi Security Forces (ISF) and conducting stability and security operations to prevent insurgents from gaining a foothold in and around the cities of Iraq's Al Anbar province.

 Major operations that the battalion participated in during its deployment included Operations Matador, New Market, Spear, Sword, River Bridge, Outer Banks, and Quick Strike.
 The battalion rotated out of Iraq in late September 2005, and deactivated on January 3, 2006.
 Forty-six Marines and two Navy Corpsmen serving with the battalion in Iraq were killed in action.
-Lima company received the most combat losses of any infantry unit since the Vietnam war.
+Lima Company received the most combat losses of any infantry unit since the Vietnam War with the exception of 1st Bn, 8th Marines who lost 220 during the Beirut Barracks attack in 1983.
 A memorial paying tribute to them was erected at the Battalion headquarters in Brook Park, Ohio and was dedicated on November 12, 2005.

+around January 23 2010, 3/25 Marines received notification from the CO of Activation/Mobilization Per msg dtd 221705z Jan 10- The unit would be officially activated May 1st 2010 and begin pre deployment procedures.

-In August 2010, 3/25 deployed to Afghanistan in support of Operation Enduring Freedom.
+In August 2010, 3/25 deployed to Afghanistan in support of Operation Enduring Freedom to include The Areo Hunter Mission.
 The battalion's missions were across Helmand province and included reconnaissance, civil affairs, security and combat operations.
 The battalion rotated out of Afghanistan in March 2011, and was deactivated in June 2011.
 One Marine serving in the battalion was killed in action during the deployment.
 Lance Corporal Aaron M. Swanson, 21, died Monday February 7th, 2011 in Garmsir District, Helmand Province, Afghanistan.